muratk5n/thirdwave/en/README.md

 ---

-We were joking abt this before but now US politics now truly became Russia Russia Russia.
+We were joking abt this before but now US politics truly became Russia Russia Russia.

 ---